-OHSU's Internal Medicine and Geriatrics Primary Care clinic was recognized as an "Age-Friendly Health System - Committed to Care and Excellence” by the Institute for Healthcare Improvement.
-OHSU is considered a leader in committing to care of adult adults.
+The OHSU Ambulatory Geriatrics Program provides primary and consultative care to older adults across the state of Oregon and beyond.
+All 12 of OHSU's Internal Medicine and Geriatrics Primary Care sites are recognized as an "Age-Friendly Health System – Commited to Care Excellence” by the Institute for Healthcare Improvement.
 This distinction notes that OHSU:

 - Is guided by an essential set of age-friendly, evidence-based practices across the 4Ms (What Matters, Medication, Mentation, and Mobility);

 - Causes no harm; and